 3. To inform strategic contributions to California’s greenhouse gas reduction targets: The California Global Warming Solutions Act of 2006 (AB 32) relies on intensified energy efficiency efforts across California.
 The California Air Resources Board's (CARB's) Scoping Plan for Assembly Bill (AB) 32 establishes a statewide energy efficiency target of at least 32,000 GWh and 800 million therms by 2020, making it the second largest component in the State’s overall emissions reduction program.
 Future EE goals updates will have more implications for forecasts of GHG reductions to be provided by EE policy initiatives.

-The primary objective of the Goals and Targets Study is to provide a comprehensive quantitative and qualitative assessment of energy savings potential from a variety of perspectives in order to help the CPUC frame and choose energy efficiency goals in a way that best meets the CPUC’s policy objectives.
+The primary objective of the Potential & Goals Study is to provide a comprehensive quantitative and qualitative assessment of energy savings potential from a variety of perspectives in order to help the CPUC frame and choose energy efficiency goals in a way that best meets the CPUC’s policy objectives.
 As Phase 2 of the Analysis to Update Energy Efficiency Potential, Goals, and Targets, this study builds upon the 2011 Potential Study to establish scenarios for demand forecasting and IOU program planning.
-The 2012 Goals and Targets Study will inform the Post 2014 portfolio guidance.
-For more information, contact Dina Mickin at email@example.com.
+The 2013 Potential & Goals Study will inform the Post 2014 portfolio guidance.
+For more information, contact Dina Mackin at email@example.com.

 2011 Potential Study

 The 2011 Potential Study provided a forecast of potential energy savings through 2024, which was used to inform the energy efficiency goals for the 2013-14 portfolio cycle.
 Consistent with previous potential studies, the study identified all energy savings that were cost effective, and expected that the market capture on an annual basis.